MetaboHUB-MetaToul-FluxoMet/IsoDesign/docs/index.rst

 IsoDesign is a scientific tool designed to optimize the choice of the optimal isotopic composition of labeled substrates in 13C fluxomic labeling experiments.

-Simulated labeling is calculated using the `influx_si software <https://influx-si.readthedocs.io/en/latest/index.html>`_ , distributed with IsoDesign.
+Simulated labeling is calculated using the `influx_si software <https://influx-si.readthedocs.io/en/latest/index.html>`_ .

 **IsoDesign includes the following features:**